ridhaaa/azure-secure-upload/infra/notes/rbac.md

 ### Why RBAC?

-Azure RBAC allows fine-grained access control to Azure resources.
-Instead of sharing access keys, users are granted *just enough* access based on their role, improving security and auditability.
+Azure RBAC allows access control to Azure resources.
+Instead of sharing access keys, users are granted *just enough* access based on their role, improving security.

 ---

 ## 📦 Storage Access: Blob Data Contributor

-We assigned the `Storage Blob Data Contributor` role to our user on the **Storage Account** so they can upload/download files but **not manage the account itself**.
+Assigned the `Storage Blob Data Contributor` role to the user on the **Storage Account** so they can upload/download files but **not manage the account itself**.

 | Setting        | Value                         |
 |----------------|-------------------------------|